Full profile

 References

 - Postmenopausal resveratrol RCTs, including a 24-month trial.
 Extended the cerebral blood flow and memory signal in postmenopausal women over a longer dosing period.
+PMID 32900519.
 Concentrated in one research group — the honest caveat behind the B grade rather than A.

 Grades and studied doses are our conservative reading of the human research, shown for education.
 They are not product claims, and a studied dose is not a recommended dose.